 - Select a total of six concepts or ideas from your text and describe how the film either comments on these ideas OR how you can apply these concepts or ideas to a better understanding of the film. - Three of the total six concepts or ideas used in your paper must come from the chapters in Unit Five: the Family, Education, and the Economy. - If you prefer, as a strategy, approach the analysis in your paper by answering the question: what is my favorite film communicating to me that I can better understand using the concepts or ideas that I have chosen for this paper?

-When completed, upload your paper to the "Final Paper" drop box by 7/19/2013 by 5:00 p.m.
+Please submit your paper as a Microsoft Word (.doc) file by 7/18/2014 by 11:59 p.m.
 E.S.T.
-The paper must be submitted as a Microsoft Word (.doc) file.
-Please name your file: lastname_firstname.doc.
+Name your file: lastname_firstname.doc.

 COURSE GRADING SCALE: